pshvetsov/idealista-api-pipeline/README.md

-# Idealista API Data streaming with Kafka and Spark
+# Idealista API Data structured streaming with Kafka and Spark
 ## Description
 This project demonstrates a real-time data processing pipeline using Docker, Airflow, minio, Kafka, Spark, and Cassandra.
 The pipeline extracts real estate listings from the Idealista API, simulates data streaming into Kafka, processes the data using Spark, and stores the results in Cassandra.
+Startup execution of Kafka and Spark are orchestrated with airflow and are **completely automated**.
+(Not implemented yet) Spark job is programmatically terminated after a certain inactivity time.

 ## Architecture
 ![architecture](./images/architecture.PNG)